skovy/skovy.dev/content/blog/codemod-workflow/index.md

 });
 ```

-Fixing these type errors results in a much more robust script.
+Fixing these type errors also results in a much more robust script
+because each node's type is verified before any properties are accessed.
+This prevents unexpected runtime error such as trying to read a property
+of `undefined`.

 ```typescript
 traverse(ast, {